atthealchemist/reactorings/README.md

   - [x] change jsx extension to js
   - [x] add component in folder
 - [ ] some new features
+- [ ] rewrite template logic to snippets usage / or AST parser usage

 -------------------------------------------------------------------------------------